2 minute read

 4. Science and tech

-Technology is massive in the media at present and in recent years has moved into mainstream news due to AI, machine learning, and robotics becoming heavily integrated into everyday life.
-Technology is just one area of science that can be heavily connected with other scientific disciplines, and these can be brought together to make pitches even more enticing for science press; for example, how neurological research, AI and robotics are being used to accelerate stroke recovery or how nanotechnology is being used in the fight against cancer.
+Technology is just one area of science that can be heavily connected with other scientific disciplines, and these can be brought together to make pitches even more enticing for science press; for example, how AI behaves compared to humans, or how AI can be used within business.

 5. Science experts